Black-Wyrm-Lair/ToB-Tourist/Readme.md

     - Added Polish translations (thanks to morgan).
     - Updated item's description to be more aligned to the game world.
     - Changed mod directory name to ToB-Tourist.
-    - Uploaded project to Github.
+    - Uploaded project to GitHub.

 - Version 1
     - Initial release BG2:EE compatible only.